 The increase in demand for mobile applications can be governed by the fact that 90% of smartphone users spend a substantial chunk of their time on mobile apps.
 Moreover, a shift in trend has also been observed where average Americans tend to spend more time on smartphones, than television.

 The surge in mobile phone consumption highlights its importance as an important marketing tool for businesses of all sizes.
 When a business invests in a mobile application, engagement with the brand improves drastically.
 An app encourages repeated visits, allows online transactions, pushes promotions, etc. Today, progressive marketers make use of apps to strengthen relationships with a global clientele, announce promotions to nurture sales, and drive engagement.
 Moreover, when an app is installed on a smartphone, the icon generates recall and recognition for the business.

 While the importance of mobile apps has been emphasized by business giants on numerous occasions, many small to medium-sized owners consider it to be a major financial dent.
 The general concerns pertaining to mobile app development for the business are:

-- Due to a variety of operating systems in the market, a business has to build an app for each OS.
+- Due to the variety of operating systems in the market, a business has to build an app for each OS.

-- They are not aware of how to build an app design, with little to no understanding about what technologies to use and what services to opt for.
+- They are not aware of how to build an app design, with little to no understanding of what technologies to use and what services to opt for.